upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-multi.md

 description: "A guide for how to build with control planes"
 ---

 This reference architecture provides a recommended baseline architecture for deploying and operating many Crossplane control planes.
 When users choose to adopt a control plane architecture that involves multiple control planes, those control planes usually have specialized roles.
-There are two things that need to be considered when running many control planes:
+There is two things that need to be considered when running many control planes:

 1. What are the boundaries that cause you to specialize a control plane's role?
 2. How do you bootstrap and manage the infrastructure that supports each control plane?